C3-UC3M/c3-web/docs/user_docs/accounting.md

 # Accounting
 Whenever you log in you will see your accumulated compute hours for the current month (only for your user).
 If you need to check more details, you can run the ***my_account*** command from any login node.

-??? example "You will see this after loggin in:"
+??? example "You will see this after logging in:"
     ``` { .text .no-copy }
     Resource consumption for user cpetre (current month):
     --------------------------------------------------------------------------------